 - Freeing and Opening Architects, Computer Programmers/Developers, Designers, Engineers, Mathematicians, Scientists, and Statisticians with Ethics and Integrity (EcoC²S)

 - Ethics & Integrity (Engineering, Scientific, and Social) (EcoC²S)

-- Science and Ethics (ISIS)
+- Science in Society Archive: Science and Ethics

-- Liberating Knowledge: Mae–Wan Ho (ISIS)
+- Science in Society Archive: Liberating Knowledge: Mae–Wan Ho

-- The “Academic–Industrial–Military Complex” Engineering Life & Mind The “academic–industrial–military complex” is shaping every aspect of our lives, beginning with the kind of science and scientific research that gets done and gets reported.
+- Science in Society Archive: The “Academic–Industrial–Military Complex” Engineering Life & Mind The “academic–industrial–military complex” is shaping every aspect of our lives, beginning with the kind of science and scientific research that gets done and gets reported.
 We are not only losing our right to self–determination and self–sufficiency, but most seriously of all, our right to think differently from the corporate establishment.
 The suppression of scientific dissent threatens the survival of science and endangers lives.
 Dr. Mae–Wan Ho and Jonathan Matthews call for open debate on the scientific evidence of hazards inherent to genetic engineering.
 The future of food security and the survival of our planet are at stake.
-(ISIS)

 - Creative Commons